Author: Leslie Farin

 For those of you who, like me, are not looking forward to Mother’s Day, I came up with some ideas to help myself get through the day – and thought I’d share them.
 Some apply to those without a mother, and for those of you who dislike Mother’s Day for different reasons, the others are for you.

-• Transpose a treasured recipe that reminds you of mom onto a beautiful serving dish – handwriting and all.
-Prairie Hills Pottery is one company that I know offers these unique custom items.
+• Transpose of a treasured recipe that reminds you of mom onto a beautiful cutting board – handwriting and all.
+Circle City Design Company is one company that I know offers these unique custom items.

 • Make a list of Mom’s favorite sayings –reading her words later can be a great source of comfort when you need it.